mark-bradshaw/mrhorse/README.md

 You can use mrhorse in as many places as you want.
 It's ok to have multiple policies folders in different locations, and tell mrhorse to look in each one.
 The only requirement is that each policy file name **must** be globally unique.

-By default policies are applied at the `onPreHandler` event in the request lifecycle if no other event is specified in the policy.
+By default policies are applied at the `onPreHandler` event in the [Hapi request life cycle](http://hapijs.com/api#request-lifecycle) if no other event is specified in the policy.
 Each policy can control which event to apply at.
 You can also change the default event to whatever you want.
 You would do this by passing in `defaultApplyPoint` in the options object when registering the plugin, like this:

 ```javascript
 server.register({